Will-Neal/Realtime-Weather-App/README.md

 ## Functionality

 This application uses the OpenWeatherMap API to get real time information for the city of the users choice.
 The application uses JavaScript to take the user input and feed that to the API then to inject the API response into the webpage and display that information to the user.
 The user searches are saved in local storage which is then retrieved and displayed as active buttons.
 There is also a clear button that allows the user to clear the localStorage and delete the old buttons.
-The page also checks the response status and only proceeds if the response is a 200 meaning that it is good, and alerts the user that their input wasn't valid.
+When the user provides input, a conditional checks the response status and only proceeds if the response is a 200 indicating that it was successful and otherwise alerts the user if their input wasn't valid.
+Similarly a conditional checks if the user provide empty input and prevents an empty button from being created.

 ## Deployment